wp-plugins/simple-links/readme.txt

 == Description ==

-Goes through the entire database and replaces all instances of the test domain at Go Live time.
-Can also be used to replace all instances when changing domains.
+Goes through entire site and replaces all instances of and old url with a new one.
+Used to change the domain of a site.

+Some of the features this plugin offers:

-Allows table by table selection for any issues with widgets/plugins and such.
+* Database table by table selection in case of issues
+* Supports seralized data in the options table
+* Very easy to use admin page - which may be found under Tools

+Updates Entire Site including:

+* Posts
+* Pages
+* Image urls
+* Excerpts
+* Post Meta data
+* Custom Post Types
+* Widgets and widget data
+* Site settings
+* And much more

+The admin screen is extendable for developers familiar with using filters or template overrides.

 == Installation ==